alesky78/Spring-data-jdbc-howto/README.md

 This permit to control the behaviour of the repository forcing INSERT or UPDATE and skip the Entity State Detection Strategies logic exposed by Spring Data JBDC.

 Important Note to remember: The implementation of the JdbcAggregateTemplate in case of an INSERT if the Aggregate support the
-@Version annotation set automatically the value 0 interdependently by the value that you set in the code, this can be show simply modify this aggregate and add to it the @Version property.
+@Version annotation set automatically the value 0 interdependently by the value that you set in the bean.
+If you want to simulate it:
+modify the aggregate root adding to it a @Version property, add the version column in the CUSTOM table and write a test method.

 ## package: it.spaghettisource.springdatajdbc.howto.defineQueryMethod

-the scope of this package is to show how to define and use Query Method on the spring Repository
+the scope of this package is to show how to define and use Query Method on the spring Repository to:

-* how to define a query by a method name
+* select aggregate by method name
-* how to define manually by annotation
+* select aggregate writing manually SQL by @Query annotation
+* insert or update writing manually SQL by conjunction of @Query and @Modifying annotation and all the consequences of this choose

 this example analyze the main aspects described in the official documentation
 * [Spring data](https://docs.spring.io/spring-data/commons/reference/repositories/query-methods-details.html)